Expanding the Neutral Atom Gate Set: Native iSWAP and Exchange Gates from Dipolar Rydberg Interactions: i SWAP noise budget

 \section{\MakeLowercase{i}SWAP noise budget}

-In the previous section, we optimized iSWAP pulses under the no-noise assumption.
-However, in real hardware, there are dynamics-deteriorating noise processes~\cite{deLeseleuc2018} that will reduce gate fidelities.
-We consider three kinds: noise induced by atomic motion caused by finite trapping temperatures of the atoms, noise from atomic decay, and noise induced from the driving lasers.
+In the previous section, we demonstrated high-fidelity iSWAP pulses using vdW-inclusive optimization over a large parameter space assuming a noiseless system.
+In actual hardware, however, environmental noise processes~\cite{deLeseleuc2018} degrade the system dynamics and reduce gate fidelities.
+In this section, we consider three types of noise: motion of the atoms, atomic decay, and intensity/frequency fluctuations from the driving fields [see Fig.~\ref{fig:fig1_schemes}(c)].

-We model the noise induced by atomic motion with the semi-classical ``frozen gas'' approximation, assuming that the atomic motion is frozen during the gate operation, and its effect can be sampled on a shot-to-shot basis.
-Then atomic motion has two effects.
-First, it changes the position of both atoms and therefore their distance by a small amount $\Delta R$, which directly affects the DDI strength $V_{\rm dipole} \rightarrow \tilde{V}_{\rm dipole} = C_3 / (R + \Delta R)^3$.
-Second, atoms obtain finite velocities, in contrast to the noise-free case, which induce unwanted Doppler shifts of the lasers.
-We model this effect with additional detuning terms
+We model the noise induced by atomic motion with the semi-classical ``frozen gas'' approximation, by assuming that the atoms are frozen during the gate operation, and its effect can be sampled on a shot-to-shot basis.
+Within this approximation, atomic motion introduces two distinct noise mechanisms.
+The first, denoted as ``interaction noise'', randomly samples the position of both atoms within their traps and, therefore, alters the atomic distance $R$ by a small amount $\Delta R \ll R$ which directly affects both the DDI and vdW interaction strengths $V_{\rm dipole} \rightarrow \tilde{V}_{\rm dipole} = C_{3} / (R + \Delta R)^{3}$, $J_{\rm vdW}^{\alpha\beta} \rightarrow \tilde{J}_{\rm vdW}^{\alpha\beta} = C_{6}^{\alpha\beta} / (R + \Delta R)^{6}$.
+Second, detrimental Doppler shifts of the lasers are induced from finite atom velocities within their traps.
+We denote this effect as ``Doppler noise'' and model it with additional detuning terms